rhonamackay/nb-tt/tv-bland/PLAN.md

 Bugs to fix:
 - fix height bug in starring table where height is too much if only one star
-- if there is no info on case display that in starring table
+- if there is no info on case display that in starring table DONE

-Extra features:
-- loading spinner on first page load

 Nice to have:
 - graphql wrapper for rest api
 - performance optimisation
 - responsive images
-- unit tests for components using Cypress
+- unit tests for components using Cypress DONE
 - select different 'channels' for different countries